CalyxOS/calyxos.org/pages/_posts/2024-01-06-january-security-update.md

 ## Matrix channel

-* If you're having trouble trying to post messages to the [#CalyxOS]() matrix channel, try to leave the channel if possible, and then try writing `/join #CalyxOS:matrix.org` in any chat in Matrix.
-That should re-connect you to the channel
+* If you're having trouble trying to post messages to the [#CalyxOS](https://app.element.io/#/room/#CalyxOS:matrix.org) matrix channel, try to leave the channel if possible, and then try writing `/join #CalyxOS:matrix.org` in any chat in Matrix.
+That should re-connect you to the channel.

 ## FOSDEM